-Employees may give their employers written authorization to deduct from their wages their monetary obligations, including payments to creditors, donees, or other third parties.
+Employees may give their employers written authorization to deduct their monetary obligations from their wages.
 A written agreement for deductions payable to the employer or the employer's interest is not valid if it would reduce the employee's wage rate below the statutory minimum.
-Requiring or inducing employees to return or give up any part of their wages by force, intimidation, or threat of dismissal is illegal (AK Admin.
+Requiring or inducing employees to return or give up any part of their wages by force, intimidation, or threat of dismissal is illegal.
+An employer may deduct an amount from earnings based on a written agreement signed by the employee, if the employer has been directed by the employee to pay a sum for the benefit of that employee to a creditor, donee, or other third party.
+The employer, or any person acting in the employer's behalf or interest, may not receive any profit or benefit from the transaction (AK Admin.
 Code Tit.
 8 Sec.
 15.160(a), Sec.
 15.160(b)).

 An employee may not agree or be required to reimburse the employer for any of the following (AK Admin.
 Code Tit.
 8 Sec.
 15.160(a)):

 • Customer checks returned for insufficient funds or any other reason;